Fishmansky/glog/README.md

 # Why use glog?

-1. Simple configuration - no need to dive deep into vast documentation, just a couple of config variables!
+1. Simple configuration - no need to dive deep into vast documentation.
+4-5 config variables is all you need!
 2. Deploy in seconds - install logging server and client, specify desired files and watch your logs fly!
-3. If you just need to stream your log files as they are there is no easier way!
+3. If you just need to stream your log files as they are without any complex proccessing there is no easier way!

 # How to use?